 Provide specific functionality to support or manage business processes.
 Such licenses target a specific metric, such as service instances, service capacity, or service consumption units.

 The license controls the allowed service capacity.
-E.g., Unattended Robot Runtimes (execution slots) for Orchestrator and AI Fabric, throughput limit for Computer Vision, Data Service Units.
+E.g., Unattended Robot Runtimes (execution slots) for Orchestrator and AI Center, throughput limit for Computer Vision, Data Service Units.